dsl-logo

 Australia’s Help to Buy Scheme Explained

-The Help to Buy scheme will allow eligible homebuyers to enter the market with just a 2% deposit, with the government contributing a 30–40% equity stake as a “buying partner.”
-Our analysis compares the potential savings for an eligible buyer using this shared equity scheme versus the First Home Guarantee.
+The Help to Buy Scheme lets eligible buyers enter the property market with as little as 2% deposit, with the government contributing a 30-40% equity stake as a “buying partner”

 Excellent